mrpedrobraga/star-engine-core/README.md

 **Ultimately, you have complete control of what happens in your game.**

 Star Engine also **doesn't enforce controls, memory usage, visual style**.
-Most classes won't even have a visual representation, not even for examples, instead, templates will be on their own repository -- to save space.
+Most classes won't even have a visual representation, not even for examples, instead, templates will be on their own repository (soon!) -- to save space.

 You have classes and scenes for many cases, but you're not forced to use them.
 And if you want different ones, you can extend and/or modify their code -- in fact, Star Engine invites you to extend classes for it to even work.

 It is designed as a **Multi-level API**.
 This means you can choose to let Star do the work for you, but it's not ALL or nothing -- you can choose exactly how much and in which ways Star takes control.
-In programmin lingo, you have a steady chain from low-level to high-level that you can intercept anywhere.
+In programming lingo, you have a steady chain from low-level to high-level that you can intercept anywhere.

-And lastly, but not leastly(...?), it contains the beautiful StarScript -- a domain-specific language for writing dialogs for Star.
+And lastly, but not leastly(...?), it contains the beautiful *StarScript* -- a domain-specific language for writing dialogs for Star.
 Its parser is wonderfully generic, so you can add your own commands, and it's so easy to use that even Benichi can do so.

 # 🪧 How to use Star Engine